bcit-ltc/qcon-guide/docs/additional-info/points.md

 !!! info

     - The default point value for each question is 1
-    - The `Points:` property only applied to that particular question and is not carried over to the next question
+    - The `Points:` property only applied to that particular question and **is NOT** carried over to the next question

 !!! note